epccs/RPUno/readme.md

 ## Overview

-The Board has an easy to use ATmega328p and LT3652 solar charge controller, it does not have USB or an LED.
+This no frills programmable board has an Arduino-style header and an easy to use ATmega328p microcontroller.
+The embedded LT3652 solar charge controller manages power storage for a remote bare metal control and data acquisition application.

 [Forum](http://rpubus.org/bb/viewforum.php?f=6)